kleitherer/opencv-localization-filters/README.md

 ![Coordinates of checkerboard corners extracted and plotted onto image](Problem1_1.png)

 **Problem 1.2: Homography and Camera Pose Estimation**
 - **Homography H**: Computes a 3×3 homography matrix H that maps world coordinates on the checkerboard plane (Z=0) to image pixel coordinates.
 Since the chessboard lies on a flat plane, we can represent 3D world points as 2D coordinates and use homography to map these world coordinates into 2D image coordinates.
+However, we would acquire depth information from the real world using lidar or other ToF sensors or stereo sensors.
 - **Camera Pose (R, t)**: Decomposes the homography to extract the camera's rotation matrix R (3×3) and translation vector t (3×1) that describe how to transform points from the chessboard's world coordinate system into the camera's coordinate system:
 ```
 P_camera = R @ P_world + t